NoahWhite1115/Funnies/README.md

 This will generate the executable ./funnies on Linux and funnies.exe in Windows.
 If you want funnies as a global command on Linux, place this in the /bin directory.

+You may have to run chmod on the linux script to allow it to properly run.

 Adding Comics
 -------------------------------------------------------------------------------